Wedding Photographers of France, Europe

-Happy dad of a little princess and totally in love of my wonderful pregnant wife, life is great with me!
+Happy dad of two little princesses and totally in love with my wonderful wife, life is great with me!
 Passionate about social photography for a long time, I began as a photographer by taking pictures of the streets and passers-by, their originality and unexpected moments.
-I am an admirer of the greatest works in this field, as those of Willy Ronis, Henry Cartier-Bresson, Robert Doisneau, Diane Arbus, etc… They gave me the taste of aesthetics and the desire to make photographic reports.
-Therefore, I have been specialized in wedding report since 2012, like a documentary photographer.
-I covered a little over a hundred wedding in 6 years (almost 20/25 wedding weddings per year now) and I love it!
+I am an admirer of the greatest works in this field, like those of Willy Ronis, Henry Cartier-Bresson, Robert Doisneau, Diane Arbus, etc… They gave me the taste of aesthetics and the desire to make photographic reports.
+Therefore, I have been specialized in the elopement and wedding report since 2012, like a documentary photographer.
+I covered a little over a hundred weddings in 6 years (almost 20/25 wedding weddings per year now) and I love it!
 Photography, wedding, love, happiness, that's my life!
 [Angers Wedding Photographer]

 William is a French Wedding Photographer.
 He attaches great value to human relationships.
 Year by year he has developed is own style.
 His goal is to create strong and composed pictures in capturing small moments a lot of people doesn’t see.
 He likes to integrate on his pictures a lot of details which reflect the mood of the day.
 "Photographer of the Year" by WPJA in 2017 [Montpellier Wedding Photographer]